wariv/DarkLnk/README.md

 - ShellLinkItemIdList
 - ShellLinkInfo

 A decent amount of the data has been stripped out as null bytes.
 Most of everything in these links that is not 0x00 is required for the link to work.
+Many of these void areas can be modified with the tools obfuscation techniques.

 <img src="https://github.com/user-attachments/assets/88e0ca15-47f0-478e-83b7-e5f16f772b0b" width=500>